About MMS messages

 |Re-engagement campaigns||Re-engage customers who opted in to receive SMS when all other channels fail to bring them back.|

-- MMS Availability: Most US/Canadian carriers support receiving and displaying multimedia assets on their customers’ phones.
+Most US and Canadian carriers support receiving and displaying multimedia assets on their customers’ phones.
 For international carriers, Braze will automatically convert MMS messages sent from a supported US or Canada-based phone number, and only to destinations that don’t support MMS.
 For these messages, Braze will replace the attached media with a short URL added to the message body that links to the file.

 A Subscription Group is a collection of sending phone numbers (i.e. short codes, long codes, and/or alphanumeric sender IDs) that are used for a specific type of messaging purpose.
 Your subscription group requires a phone number that is enabled for MMS.
 A whitelisting provisioning process is required to enable your short-code for MMS sending capabilities.
-Please speak with your Braze Account Manager regarding enabling this feature.
+Speak with your Braze account manager regarding enabling this feature.

-- MMS Throughput: MMS throughput is 1 segment per second via a long code.
+MMS throughput is one segment per second via a long code.

-- Accepted File Types: Currently, Braze accepts jpg, gif, png, and .vcf files and allows you to attach a single multimedia asset to your MMS message.
+Braze accepts JPG, GIF, PNG, and VCF files and allows you to attach a single multimedia asset to your MMS message.
 Future iterations of MMS at Braze will allow customers to attach up to 10 different assets as well as support a wider range of file types.